 There’s a reason for this.

 Your nervous system responds directly to natural botanicals.
-The smoke carries organic compounds that affect your brain in ways synthetic fragrance never can.
-Scent is deeply tied to memory, emotion, and spiritual awareness.
+Scent is deeply tied to memory, emotion, and spiritual awareness, which is why natural aromatic materials can feel different from synthetic fragrance.

 This is why resin incense has been used in: